Huayhuash Circuit

 -

-An expert bilingual guide will accompany the group throughout the tour.
+An expert bilingual guide will accompany you throughout the journey.

 -

-A group medical kit is provided for the duration of the tour.
+A group medical kit is provided for the safety of all participants.

 -

-All internal transportation via private vehicle is included, except for Lima to Huaraz which is on a comfortable tourist class coach for groups up to 9 travelers.
+All internal transportation is via private vehicle, except for Lima to Huaraz, which is on a comfortable tourist class coach for groups up to 9 travelers.

 -